-3.21 There has been no change in the local policy context in 2021-22.
+3.21 There has been no change in the local policy context in 2022-23.
+A new Local Housing Market Assessment is under preparation and is anticipated to be finalised by January 2024.
 Other documents were also added to the LDP evidence base.